ditto125/Stepmania-Stream-Tools-MrTwinkles/client_scrapers/README.md

 # How to use this

 Run the "scrape_stats.php" from the cli.
 In this folder is a powershell script, which triggers this script everytime any Stats.xml file is updated (usually at the song evaluation screen).

+# Banner uploading

+Run the upload_banners.php in the CLI to upload pack banners.
+This script finds the first image file in each pack folder, formats the name to match the name of the pack, and uploads it to the server.